RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 for POWER9) are not completely apples to apples so for now patterns are more important than the absolute results.
-Interestingly the output video files between architectures are not the same, particularly with different asm routines and compiler options used, which makes it difficult to verify the correctness of changes.
+Interestingly the output video files between architectures are not the same, particularly with different asm routines and compiler options used, which makes it difficult to verify the correctness of any changes.

 All tests were run single threaded to avoid any SMT effects.

 With the default upstream build of x264, Skylake is significantly faster than POWER9 on this benchmark (Skylake: 9.20 fps, POWER9: 3.39 fps).
-POWER9 contains some vectorised routines, so an initial suspicion is that Skylake's larger vector size may be responsible for its advantage.
+POWER9 contains some vectorised routines, so an initial suspicion is that Skylake's larger vector size may be responsible for its higher throughput.

 Let's test our vector size suspicion by restricting Skylake to SSE4.2 code (with 128 bit vectors, the same width as POWER9).
 This hardly